BREAKING: Cristiano Ronaldo and Lionel Messi ruled out of Al-Nassr vs Inter Miami

 Highlights

-- Lionel Messi will likely miss the Inter Miami friendly due to a minor injury, as a precautionary measure.
+- Lionel Messi did not start the Inter Miami friendly due to a minor injury, as a precautionary measure, but did come off the bench.

 - Cristiano Ronaldo will also be absent from the game, titled 'The Last Dance' in Saudi Arabia.